W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Lesson Learned
 When filtering false positives, be conservative - it's better to occasionally get noise than to block legitimate words the user wants to type.

-## January 6, 2025 - Multilingual Support Implementation
+## June 1, 2025 - Multilingual Support Implementation

 ### User Request
 "can we use multiple langs at once like en and nl?"